Aditya Birla Health Insurance

 1. 1

-Notify Aditya Birla Health Insurance within 24 hours of admission.
+Notify Aditya Birla Health Insurance within 24 hours of emergency admission (or before planned hospitalisation).

 2. 2

-For cashless, present your health ID card at a network hospital — the hospital handles pre-auth.
+For cashless, present your health ID card at any of the 7,000+ network hospitals — the hospital handles pre-authorisation directly with the insurer.

 3. 3

-For reimbursement, settle bills and submit documents within 30 days of discharge.
+For reimbursement, settle bills first and submit invoices, discharge summary and reports within 30 days of discharge.

 4. 4